bilayer-containers/bilayers/docs/custom_algorithm/understanding_config.md

 ## Key Sections of `config.yaml`

-- **citations**: References relevant research citation, doi, and/or license associated with the algorithm.
+- **citations**: References relevant research citation, doi, and license associated with the algorithm.
 - **docker_image**: Defines the Docker image used for execution, including the organization, repository name, and tag.
 - **algorithm_folder_name**: Specifies the directory where the generated Gradio and Jupyter Notebook interface files are stored.
 - **exec_function**: Defines the function that converts the config.yaml (i.e. spec file) into a Gradio or Jupyter Notebook interface.
 It also includes the base command (e.g., python -m cellpose) that serves as the entry point for execution and a special **`hidden_args`** section if applicable.